Spatially Constrained GAN for Face and Fashion Synthesis: Related Work

-For GAN based image-to-image translation methods, the input images can be regarded as spatial conditions in image translation.
-An image-to-image translation networks called Pix2Pix is proposed by \cite{isola2016image}, which uses an image as the conditional input and trains their networks with supervision from paired images.
-Their method can generate realistic street view images based on their semantic segmentations.
-Many researchers find out that paired training is unnecessary after introducing a cycle-consistency loss.
-Inspired by this finding, they propose several unpaired image-to-image translation methods \citep{zhu2017unpaired,kim2017learning,yi2017dualgan,liu2017unsupervised}.
-Based on those two-domain translation methods, StarGAN \citep{choi2017stargan} proposes a multi-domain image translation network by utilizing an auxiliary classifier.
-Most recently, \cite{wang2018video} further extended the Pix2Pix to a video-to-video synthesis framework called Vid2Vid, which translates an input video sequence to an output video sequence in the target domain.
-Vid2Vid enables many interesting applications such as synthesizing dance videos from skeleton videos.
-However, all the above approaches have an intrinsic assumption of one-to-one mapping without any variation between two domains, which may not hold for one-to-many tasks.
+People have been working on manipulating spatial contents of images via 3D morphable models since 1990s~\cite{blanz1999morphable}.
+Recently, synthesizing spatially constrained images via a GAN-based network is first exploited using image-to-image translation methods, where input images can be regarded as spatial conditions in image translation.
+Pix2Pix~\cite{isola2016image} is the first to use an image as the conditional input and trains their networks with supervision from paired images.
+Then many researchers find out that paired training is unnecessary after introducing a cycle-consistency loss and propose several unpaired image translation methods \cite{zhu2017unpaired,kim2017learning,yi2017dualgan,liu2017unsupervised,wang2018high,jiang2019segmentation}.
+Based on those two-domain translation methods, StarGAN~\cite{choi2017stargan} proposes a multi-domain image translation network with an auxiliary classifier.
+Vid2Vid~\cite{wang2018video} further extends the image translation to a video translation, which enables many interesting applications such as synthesizing dance videos from skeleton videos.
+Human body pose landmarks are used as spatial constraints to guide generative networks and synthesize whole-body images in~\cite{hamada2018full, dong2018soft}.

+Most recently, MaskGAN~\cite{lee2020maskgan} utilizes facial attribute masks to enable interactive face image manipulation, SPADE~\cite{park2019semantic} proposes a spatially-adaptive normalization to effectively generate high-resolution images based on given semantic segmentation with different learned styles, and LGGAN~\cite{tang2020local} further improves the ability of semantic-guided scene generation to synthesize small objects and detailed local textures.
+Style-guided image translation methods~\cite{choi2020stargan,zhu2020sean} merge a base image with a style image to synthesize a new image that spatial configuration and attribute-level contents are inherited and not explicitly controllable.
+All the above methods have intrinsic assumptions of one-to-one mappings that they synthesize deterministic images without much variation.
+Therefore, those methods perform quite well for scene synthesis but are not suitable for conditional face or fashion generation which require large variations.

-Different from all existing methods, our proposed SCGAN takes latent vectors, attribute labels and semantic segmentations as inputs, and decouples the image generation into a three-dimension synthesis task.
-By this means, SCGAN is capable of controlling the spatial contents, attributes and generating target images with a large diversity.
+Different from all existing methods, SCGAN decouples the image generation into three dimensions via a simple and novel design of networks, and utilizes semantic segmentation as spatial constraints in a distinctive way.
+SCGAN takes a latent vector, attribute labels, and a semantic segmentation as inputs, explicitly controls spatial configurations and attribute contents, and generates target images with a large diversity.